chelnak/azure-keyvault-browser/README.md

 ## Compatibility

 This project has been tested on macOS and Linux (Arch, Ubuntu 20.04 and above) with Python 3.9 installed.
-It will likely work on any Linux distribution where Python 3.9 or above is available.
+It will likely work on any Linux distribution where Python 3.7 or above is available.
-For Ubuntu 20.04, it may be necessary to install the `python3.9` package.

 ## Contributing